 Giving your first press conference or sometimes even giving your 20th press conference can be a daunting experience.
-Maybe your agency is providing you with a week to plan or maybe you have less than a day before the conference, either way, we have your back.
+Maybe your agency is providing you with a week to plan, or perhaps you have less than a day before the conference; either way, we have your back.

 Staying on track and planning from start to finish is key to ensure you have total control of your conference and the messaging that will be disseminated to the press at the event.